 - a wage and hour lawsuit in court.

-Below, our California employment lawyers discuss the following frequently asked questions about lawsuits for unpaid wages for California employees:
+Below, our California labor and employment lawyers discuss the following frequently asked questions about lawsuits for unpaid wages for California employees:

 - 1. Does my employer owe me money for unpaid wages?